YuChenAmberLu/Data-Science--Practical/README.md

 # Practical Data Science and Statistical Learning

-#### There are two files and one folder for you to practice data science and statistical learning step by step.
+#### There are two files and one folder to practice data science and statistical learning step by step.